IntercraftMC/IntercraftCore/README.md

     *Works just like a regular Anvil except for lasting a bit longer than a regular Anvil.
 But has the special ability to allow Enchanting of tools beyond thirty six (36) levels.
 Crafted from "Glitchium" Blocks and Ingots like a regular Anvil.
 Possibly allowing incompatible Enchants to be combined.*

+    - Redstone
+        - [ ] Redstone Beacon

+        *A Redstone torch that will continuously emit a certain signal strength unless powered like a regular Redstone Torch.*
+        - [ ] Block Updater

+        *A simple block who's purpose is replacing any Redstone sensitive block that causes a block update in use with Redstone contraptions.
+Is cheap and causes no lightning updates or creates sounds.*
     - Chunkloading
         - [ ] Chunkloader